ErpNetDocs/tech/modules/logistics/inventory/how-to/reconciliation-based-counts.md

 ![pictures](pictures/full_reconc.png)

 > [!NOTE]
-> For Full reconciliation, lines for zero quantities are created **only** for products that are not counted and have **the same** store and product group as the Default Store and Default Product Group of the reconciliation order. <br>
 > Products that are counted but are not part of the current store's availability will still have lines created for them, where **AvailableQuantityBase will be equal to 0**.

 ### Behavior based on zero counts